XDM: Improving Sequential Deep Matching with Unclicked User Behaviors for Recommender System: Introduction

 In order to reduce information overload and satisfy customers' diverse online service needs~(\eg E-commerce, music, and movies), personalized recommender systems~(RS) have become increasingly important.
 Traditional recommendation algorithms~(collaborative filtering~\cite{sarwar2001item} and content-based filtering~\cite{pazzani2007content}) only model users' long-term preference, while ignore dynamic interest in users' behavior sequences.
 Hence sequential recommendation~(SR) is introduced to model sequential user behaviors in history to generate user representation by considering time dependency of user-item interactions.

-The key to SR is understanding the evolution of users' preference.
-Most existing SR models~(\eg GRU4REC~\cite{Hidasi:GRU4REC}, NARM~\cite{Li:NARM}, SDM~\cite{lv2019sdm}, SASRec~\cite{Kang:SASRec}, Caser~\cite{tang2018personalized}) only take as input sequential clicked or purchased behaviors for user modeling.
-They pay little attention to model more abundant exposure data in users' complete behavior sequences, \ie those items that were impressed to users yet not clicked (referred to unclicked items in this paper).
-The unclicked items makes up a relatively significant share of the whole user-item exposure data.
+Moreover, SR sheds light on the rapid development of embedding-based retrieval~(EBR) system~(\textit{a.k.a} deep matching or deep candidate generation) for recommendation in industry~(\eg YouTubeDNN~\cite{covington2016deep}, SDM~\cite{lv2019sdm}, and MIND~\cite{li2019multi}).
+The key to EBR system is understanding the evolution of users' preference.
+However, those models as well as most existing SR models~(\eg GRU4REC~\cite{Hidasi:GRU4REC}, NARM~\cite{Li:NARM}, and Caser~\cite{tang2018personalized}) only take as input sequential clicked or purchased behaviors for user modeling.
+They pay little attention to model more abundant exposure data in users' complete behavior sequences, \ie those items that were impressed to users yet not clicked~(refer to \textit{unclicked items} in this paper).
+They are of less interest to users, which influence users' future behaviors and can bring better understandings about users’ preference.
 Those items also contain valuable signal on users' dynamic preference, which can complement the clicked data.
-On the one hand, unclicked items are of less interest to users, which influence users' future behaviors and can bring better understandings about users’ preference.
-On the other hand, it is noteworthy that clicked items are inherently noisy~\cite{hu2008collaborative}.
-For example, a user may accidentally click on some wrong items in a session.
-We can leverage the unclicked ones to distinguish more accurate positive signals from noises.
 Modeling users' preference ignoring the unclicked behavior sequences leads to incomprehensive user representation and limits the capacity and performance of SR.